 - If the harassment process persists and a cooperation network is not established around the staff member concerned, clinical signs shall appear.
-The most serious form corresponds to the traumatic neurosis table and is similar to post-traumatic stress disorder.
-(DSM IV) - The PTSD usually occurs in situations where the subject lives of a real or perceived threat to his or her physical or mental integrity.
+The most serious form corresponds to the traumatic neurosis table and is similar to post-traumatic stress disorder.(DSM IV) - PTSD occurs in situations where the subject lives of a real or perceived threat to his or her physical or mental integrity.
+It is a surprising overflow of the psychic apparatus, which, taken by surprise cannot call upon adequate defence mechanisms.
 There are specific circumstances for each of us capable of triggering traumatic neurosis because of their significance.
-There is no objective proportionality between the severity of the situation and the severity of the clinical picture. - DSM Diagnostic and Statistical Manual of mental disorders (4th edition) = Diagnostic and Statistical Manual of mental disorders (International Classification)
+There is no objective proportionality between the severity of the situation and the severity of the clinical picture. - DSM Diagnostic and Statistical Manual of mental disorders (5th edition) = Diagnostic and Statistical Manual of mental disorders (International Classification)